Azumah Bugre

-Azumah Bugre (born 15 December 2002) is a Ghanaian women's football midfielder who plays for the Turkish Super League club Fenerbahçe, and the Ghana women's national team.
+Azumah Bugre (born 15 December 2002) is a free agent Ghanaian women's football midfielder who plays for the Ghana women's national team.

 Personal life

 Azumah Bugre was born in Ghana on 15 December 2002.
 She has four siblings.

-She grew up in northern Ghana, and joined the Air Force.
+She grew up in northern Ghana and joined the Air Force.

 Club career

 Bugre is nicknamed "Zum-Zum".
 In 2022, she signed for Swedish side IFK Norrköping.
 Previously, she played for Ghanaian side Hasaacas Ladies, where she was regarded as an important player for the club as they achieved second place at the 2021 CAF Women's Champions League.

-In January 2025, she moved to Turkey, and joined the Istanbul-based club Fenerbahçe to play in the second hallf of the 2024–25 Super League season.
+In January 2025, she moved to Turkey, and joined the Istanbul-based club Fenerbahçe to play in the second half of the 2024–25 Super League season.
+She recorded only two appearances during her time with the club.

+In the summer of 2026, Bugre signed a contract with the Greek A Division club AEK Athens.
+Bugre was released by the club on 8 September 2026 after failing to follow the pre-season programme and integrate smoothly with her teammates.

 International career

 Bugre was regarded as an important player for the Ghana women's national under-20 football team as they achieved qualification for the U-20 Women's World Cup.
 In 2023, she debuted for the Ghana women's national football team.